ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-VOCA-multi-victimization.md

 ## Questions

 Questions regarding this NOFO may be submitted to CJA.Multi.NOFOffy19@illinois.gov until 11:59 p.m. on September 23, 2020.
-Questions and responses will be posted at https://icjia.illinois.gov/gata/.
+Questions and responses are [posted here](VOCA.Multi.Victim.FAQs.docx).

 ## Contact Information